Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Performance evaluations

 \section{Performance evaluations}

 The performance of the learned \topo responses is fully evaluated for the BNN predictions (\rclusbnn) by applying the trained model to a test dataset that has no content overlap with the training dataset.
 Principal measures to determine the quality of this calibration are prediction power, the signal linearity and the local energy resolution.
 The median is used as a measure of the central tendency of the analysed distributions, because, unlike the mode, it is analytically accessible without explicit determining (fitting) the shape of the distribution around the most probable value.
-It is also relatively stable with respect to sample sizes, and thus better defined than the statistical mean.
+The median is also relatively stable with respect to sample statistics, which can affect the statistical mean when distributions are not symmetric.
+Emerging tails in distributions of the prediction power and signal linearity, both introduced as evaluation metrics in \SectRef{sec:perf-metrics} below, with increasing sample statistics were observed in some cases when evaluating them in bins of certain features or truth-related variables.
+These tails lead to observable changes of the means with increasing sample sizes in these cases, while medians were found to be stable once statistically meaningful samples were collected.

 In addition, the performance of the BNN-derived \topo calibration is compared to the one learned by the RE\@.
 Both calibrations are expected to produce the same central predictions and thus yield the same median signal linearity and energy resolution.
 This is a necessary requirement for a meaningful comparison of the uncertainties predicted by these two models.